sigurd-ss/fig2pov/README.md

 <p align="center"> <img src="./Figures/cube.png" width="500"> </p>

-Next, call fig2pov to convert this figure into a Povray script:
+Next, call fig2pov to convert this figure into a POV-Ray script:
 ```
 fig2pov(gca, 'cube.pov')
 ```
-The working directory will now contain a file called 'cube.pov', which is a file in the Povray scripting language.
+The working directory will now contain a file called 'cube.pov', which is a file in the POV-Ray scripting language.
 The \*.pov format is readable and can be edited in any text editor.
-To render the image, the script has to be executed by Povray.
-Make sure Povray is installed and call it from either the command line or using the GUI version.
+To render the image, the script has to be executed by POV-Ray.
+Make sure POV-Ray is installed and call it from either the command line or using the GUI version.
 ```
 povray cube.pov
 ```